-RULE 3018-1 BALLOTS - VOTING ON PLANS
+RULE 3018-1 BALLOTS - VOTING ON PLANSChapter 9 or 11-Accepting or Rejecting a Plan

 Summary of Ballots.
 Any proponent of a plan in a chapter 11 case shall file a summary of ballots (acceptances and rejections) with the Clerk prior to the hearing on confirmation.
 The ballots shall not be filed with the Clerk unless the Court so orders.